-10.3.
-Conversion factors
+9.3 Conversion factors

 The following table outlines the conversion factors used to convert non-residential developments to household equivalent units (HEUs).
 These have been based on the conversion factors used by other Councils, and are consistent with local experience.
-However, the council will continue to monitor the infrastructure demands created by non-residential developments to ensure that these factors remain relevant, and to make any adjustments as required.
-Please also note that section 7.6 of this policy allows a special assessment to be undertaken where the application of these factors may result in an unreliable estimate of infrastructure demands.
+However, the Council will continue to monitor the infrastructure demands created by non-residential developments to ensure that these factors remain relevant, and with a view to review as required.

+Please also note that section 6.6 of this policy allows a special assessment to be undertaken where the application of these factors may result in an unreliable estimate of infrastructure demands.

-Table 2: HEUs per 100m2 of Gross Floor Area (ISA for stormwater)
+Table 2: HEUs per 100m of Gross Floor Area (\ISA for stormwater)

-Activity HEUs per 100m 2 GFA
+Activity HEUs per 100m GFA

 Roading 0.4

 Water Supply 0.25

 Wastewater 0.25

 Stormwater 0.25

 Community facilities n/a

+Reserves n/a

-II.
-Methodology and significant assumptions
+10. Methodology and significant assumptions

-11.1.
-Methodology overview
+10.1 Methodology overview

-The method the council uses to calculate development contributions charges comprises the following eight steps:
+The method the Council uses to calculate development contributions comprises the following eight steps: